-- (A) IR Activity Indicator The LED will flash green when an IR signal is being received or transmitted. - B IR Flasher (TX) The IR Flasher port (blue) is used to control the connected HDMI® Sink device (TV) using compliant Episode IR Flashers. - © IR Receiver (RX) The IR Receiver port (green) can used to distribute IR signals back to the matrix when connecting a compliant Episode IR Receiver. - D HDBaseT Input Connect the appropriate category cable (Cat 6 or higher recommended) to the input of the receiver; these cables should then be connected to one of the HDBaseT outputs on the matrix.
-The LEDs will illuminate to indicate a link (amber LED) and video (green LED) is being received. - E HDMI® Output Connect the appropriate high speed HDMI® cable to this port and connect to the sink device. - FRS232 Connect via 3-pin phoenix connector for RS232 passthrough over the HDBaseT line. - G Ethernet Optional connections for using ethernet passthrough.
+- (A) IR Activity Indicator The LED will flash green when an IR signal is being received and red when an IR signal is being transmitted. - B IR Flasher (TX) The IR Flasher port (grey) is used to control the connected HDMI® Sink device (TV) using the IR transmitter. - © IR Receiver (RX) The IR Receiver port (black) can be used to distribute IR signals back to the matrix when connecting an IR Receiver. - D HDBaseT Input Connect the appropriate category cable (Cat 6 or higher recommended) to the each input of the receiver; these cables should then be connected to one of the HDBaseT outputs on the matrix.
+The LEDs will illuminate to indicate a link (amber LED) and video (green LED) is being received. - (E) HDMI® Output Connect the appropriate high speed HDMI® cable to this port and connect to the sink device.